Smeaton's improvments on Newcomen steam engines

-Mr. Smeaton's improvements on Newcomen's engine consisted only in proportioning its parts, but without altering any thing in its principle : it was still Newcomen's, though perfected [1].
+Mr. Smeaton's improvements on Newcomen's engine consisted only in proportioning its parts, but without altering anything in its principle : it was still Newcomen's, though perfected [1].

 -----------------------